mjordan/islandora_bagger/README.md

 ## REST interface usage (experimental)

 Islandora Bagger can also create Bags via a simple REST interface.
-It does this by receiving a `PUT` request containing the node ID of the Islandora object to be bagged in a "Islandora-Node-ID" header by receiving a YAML configuration file as the body of the request.
+It does this by receiving a `PUT` request containing the node ID of the Islandora object to be bagged in a "Islandora-Node-ID" header and by receiving a YAML configuration file as the body of the request.
 Using this information, it adds the request to a queue, from where the Bag is created in a scheduled job.

 During this scheduled job, Islandora Bagger processes the queue.
 For each entry in the queue, it fetches the files and other data from the Islandora instance.